 If you stay consistent, you will see the pounds melt away.

-The Fitness Plan for Ectomorph Body Type
+The Fitness Plan for Ectomorphs

 So what if you’re tall, skinny, and have little muscle mass?
 Well, that would make you an ectomorph.
 You likely have a fast metabolism, a lot of energy, and eat whatever you want, which in many ways is a blessing, but in other ways a curse.

-If gaining mass is your goal, you’ll have to work just as hard to maintain it as a person whose metabolism is slow and wants to lose weight.
+Weight loss is likely no problem for you, but If gaining mass is your goal, you’ll have to work just as hard to maintain it as a person whose metabolism is slow and wants to lose weight.

 So what’s the solution for an ectomorph?
 Less cardio, more weight-lifting, and more food!

 Nutrition is extremely important for the skinny ectomorph.
-You must eat within one hour of your workout with a meal consisting of complex carbohydrates, like brown rice, protein – such as chicken or fish – and green leafy vegetables, preferably kale or spinach which are full of potassium.
+You must eat within one hour of your workout with a meal consisting of complex carbohydrates, like brown rice, protein—such as chicken or fish—and green leafy vegetables, preferably kale or spinach, which are full of potassium.
 Your body needs potassium, especially after a workout, to replenish electrolytes.

 Begin with light weight to warm up your muscles, with 15 reps.
 Rest for one minute.
-In your first “Giant Set,” perform 12 reps with a weight load in which you can (only) perform 12 reps.
+In your first “giant set,” perform 12 reps with a weight load in which you can (only) perform 12 reps.
 Rest for five minutes.

 With the combination of proper nutrition and weight-training, you should see results within a month.

-The Fitness Plan for Mesomorph Body Type
+The Fitness Plan for Mesomorphs

 The mesomorph is not without its challenges, however.
 Because this body type gains weight quickly, it is prone to becoming bloated when too many carbohydrates are consumed.
 The mesomorph must consume protein and vegetables to maintain their muscular physique.

 As long as the mesomorph hits the weight room a few times per week, watches his/her diet, and stretches in order to lengthen bulky muscles, they need not kill themselves with a lot of cardiovascular activity.
-Explosive, anaerobic cardio, such as HIIT (High Intensity Interval Training) for up to 20 minutes is ideal.
+Explosive, anaerobic cardio, such as HIIT (High Intensity Interval Training), for up to 20 minutes is ideal.